-Georgann Hawkins was born on the 20th August 1955, to parents Edith and Warren B. Hawkins, in Tacoma, Washington.
-She has been described as being someone who had lots of friends and was loved by everyone.
+Georgann Hawkins was born on the 20th of August 1955, to parents Edith and Warren B. Hawkins, in Tacoma, Washington.
+She has been described as someone who had lots of friends and was loved by everyone.

 In June 1974, Georgann was studying at the University of Washington in Seattle.
 She was part of the on-campus sorority Kappa Alpha Theta and was thinking about majoring in broadcast journalism.